heyvj/decred-events/Event-Logs/Blockchain-Expo-London-April-2018.md

 * I didn't speak to a single person who had heard of cross chain atomic swaps.
 Once explained, people seemed *extremely* excited about it.
 * It would be a valuable skill to know how to get rid of people at the stand.
 Some people stay for faaar to long and consume a lot of valuable time.
 It's frustrating to see VIPs walk past and not be able to chat with them because you are tied up with somebody else.
 * I met very few developers/technically savvy people at the expo - only 2-3.

+_Notes by @Ani_

+Here are some of the most common questions from people who didn’t know about decred yet:

+- Where is the decred based?
+- What is your long-term goals for the project, do you want to be the second bitcoin?
+- Where can I use decred to buy things?
+And what are other use cases for using decred?

+So these questions showed me that there is somewhat a gap in understanding about the autonomous and decentralised nature of decred, the long-term goals and use case of decred.
+I assume this is normal giving the early days of crypto in general and our marketing focus being more geared towards early adopters and more tech savvy people.
+However, it is something that needs to be considered sooner rather than later, because ultimately, we want people to use decred.